Marijuana investing. The straight dope

 Licensing is another area where an inconsistent approach among provincial governments is likely to cause business problems.
-In particular, demand may not meet supply needs.
+In particular demand may not meet supply needs.

-For recreational weed, a long-term supply gut is not just expected.
-It’s just about inevitable.
+For recreational weed, a long-term supply gut is not just expected – it’s just about inevitable.
 By 2020, supply will double or triple expected domestic demand.

 At that point, successful players will survive by looking internationally and creating niche products.

 Given the market cap, Canadian companies can’t just be focused on the Canadian market.
 They will have a few years to become global players.
 But they’ll be looking to regions like Europe, instead of the traditional US market.

 Mitigating risks: Diversification in marijuana investing

 Would you be comfortable with a level of risk where your investment could go up or down 10 percent in a single day?
 If not, then marijuana stocks are probably not for you.
 But that doesn’t mean you can’t invest.

-North American investors have moved billions into these index funds that mitigate risk through diversification.
-At the same time, they’re enjoying reduced fees.
-Of course, we know lower fees improve returns over time.
+North American investors have moved billions into these index funds that mitigate risk through diversification, while offering reduced fees – which can help improve returns over time.
 We reviewed several of the leading marijuana ETFs currently available in Canada.

-With risks, come rewards.
-Possibly, big ones.
+With risks, come rewards – possibly big ones.

-Many who are just now getting involved in the marijuana industry will find it as hard to pick winners as it was for investors in past booms.
-Think of the lead-up to the dotcom tech bubble.
+Many who are just now getting involved in the marijuana industry will find it as hard to pick winners as it was for investors leading up to the dotcom tech bubble.
 For every Yahoo, there were many more examples of also-ran’s like Pets.com and Alta Vista.

 This is an industry in its infancy.
 Current prices are being driven by speculation.
 They may not be representative of traditional valuation models.
 That explains why the sector has extreme volatility.
 However, investment risk can be reduced through diversification by using ETFs.
 Investors have the ability to choose between passive index tracking or professional active management.